PopupMaker/Popup-Maker/readme.txt

 5. Theme every element of your popups to blend perfectly into your site: Background Overlay, Popup Container, Close Button, Google Fonts & much more.
 All in all, customize your popup theme with over 60 options!

 == Changelog ==

+= v1.2 =
+* Added full screen preview for themes when editing using the Preview button.
+* Added full screen preview for popup when editing using the Preview button.
+* Added new shortcode 'popup_trigger' that allows users to easily add the correct popmake- class.
+Accepts id, tag & class parameters.
+* Updated GSAP JS plugin to latest version.
+* Removed jQuery.gsap.js usage.
+* Added fallback list of Google Fonts for when API is unavailable.
+* Setup extensions page to use a static list of extensions for the time being.
+* Updated API url.
+* Removed Popmake_Admin_Notices class as it was unused.
+* Fixed bug where share metabox wouldn't stay hidden.
+* Added function to prevent deletion of default theme.
+* Fixed bug which caused Popup Maker menu to show to all users.

+= v1.1.10 =
+* Fixed invalid argument bug passed to google font foreach.
+* Fixed CSS box-sizing cross browser support.

 = v1.1.9 =
 * Added %'s to reponsive sizes in size dropdown.